 Henna art is similar to the face painting offered at other locations in Disney World.
 The examples are there to give you an idea of what can be done, but the finished piece can be customized to your specifications.

 Once you have selected a design, the artist will use a paper applicator to paint the henna directly onto your skin.
 The henna is a little cool but does not hurt at all.
-My design was done in under three minutes; the artist was obviously an expert at the pretty freehand swirls that make up the design.
+Our design was done in under three minutes; the artist was obviously an expert at the pretty freehand swirls that make up the design.

 Once the henna is applied, the artist will add a dash of sparkly glitter for fun, then send you on your way.
 Do not touch the tattoo while it is wet.
 It will dry completely in under 10 minutes.
-Mine was dry by the time we walked to Les Chefs de France for dinner, it didn't take long at all.
+Ours was dry by the time we walked to Les Chefs de France for dinner, it didn't take long at all.

 Value and Price